The theory of reachability in trace-pushdown systems: Proof of Theorem

 \section{Proof of Theorem~\ref{T-semi-main}}

 We have to demonstrate that the first-order theory of the structure $\cS(\cP)$ is uniformly decidable for all loop-connected tPDS.
-To this aim, we prove that the structure $\cS(\cP)$ is automatic \cite{Hod82,KhoN95,BluG00} for any loop-connected tPDS $\cP=(Q,\Sigma,D,\Delta)$.
+To this aim, we prove that the structure $\cS(\cP)$ is effectively automatic \cite{Hod82,KhoN95,BluG00} for any loop-connected tPDS $\cP=(Q,\Sigma,D,\Delta)$.

 So let $\eFNF$ denote the set of all words in extended Foata normal form.
 Then $\eFNF$ is regular.
-By Theorem~\ref{T-reachability-fnf-automatic}, also the languages $L_{\step_{p,q}}$ and $L_{\reach_{p,q}}$ for $p,q\in Q$ are regular.
-Since the mapping $\eFNF\to\bM\colon W\mapsto[W]$ is surjective, the structure $\cS$ is automatic.
-Hence its first-order theory is decidable (uniformly in $\cP$)~\cite{Hod82,KhoN95}.
+By Theorem~\ref{T-reachability-fnf-automatic}, also the languages $L_{\step_{p,q}}$ and $L_{\reach_{p,q}}$ for $p,q\in Q$ are effectively regular.
+Recall that the mapping $\eFNF\to\bM$ that maps a word $W\in\eFNF$ to the trace $[W]$ is surjective.
+Hence the structure $\cS(\cP)$ is effectively automatic.